Jc-alt logo

 Abstraction

-So, for some num n, the result should be the product of all the numbers to the left of it, times the product of all the numbers to the right of it:
+Given a list of nums, return a list of nums that is the product of the array excluding itself.
+For num n, the result should be the product of all the numbers to the left of it, times the product of all the numbers to the right of it.

 Space & Time Complexity